U.S. Sailors Refuel an MH-60R Sea Hawk, Attached to Helicopter Maritime Squadron 72

-U.S. Sailors refuel an MH-60R Sea Hawk, attached to Helicopter Maritime Squadron 72, during flight operations aboard Ticonderoga-class guided-missile cruiser USS Gettysburg (CG 64) while underway in the Caribbean Sea, Dec.
-23, 2025.
+U.S. Sailors refuel an MH-60R Sea Hawk, attached to Helicopter Maritime Squadron 72, on the flight deck of Ticonderoga-class guided-missile cruiser USS Gettysburg (CG64) while underway in the Caribbean Sea, Dec.
+26, 2025.
 U.S. military forces are deployed to the Caribbean in support of the U.S. Southern Command mission, Department of War-directed operations, and the president’s priorities to disrupt illicit drug trafficking and protect the homeland.
 (U.S. Navy photo)

 |Date Taken: